MyDogLovesGitHub/TwitchAuto/README.md

 3 - Open the start menu and search for command prompt, open that and paste "pip install pyautogui"

 Usage:
-In order to run the script, go to where main.py was downloaded, right click it, go to open with, and click on open with python 3.9
+1 - In order to run the script, go to where main.py was downloaded, right click it, go to open with, and click on open with python 3.9
+2 - A 5 second countdown will start, before it ends, go to twitch and click on the "Send a message" bar 3 - Done

+Customization:
 In order to customize the messages, go to messages.txt and put your messages in there, the bot will cycle through each line.
 (There is no limit on the amount of messages)<br>
 If your internet is slower then open main.py and increase the estimatedPing to match your internet speed.